enkidevs/curriculum/react/introduction/introduction-to-hooks/state-hooks.md

 )
 ```

-But what if you wanted to use functional components?
+But what if you wanted to use function components?
 In a function component you can't assign or read `this.state`.
 This is where hooks come in:

 ```js
 import React, { useState } from "react";